nicolasdavid/tpNeuneu/README.md

 - more than one neuneu can be on a single case (for all purpose : reproduction, eating each other)
 - giving birth need a certain amount of energy and the baby has 50% of energy (called "niveau")
 - when th enourriture is empty (level to 0), the box is empty

+Caution : if the level needed to reproduce is low (20 for instance), as they are several neuneu at the same case, an infinite loop of new neuneu begins, since children born with level of 50.
+So reproduce before dying !